-Score Guide

-Writing is a crucial-and often difficult-skill to teach and learn.
+Score Guide Writing is a crucial-and often difficult-skill to teach and learn.
 OER Project's automated essay-score tool, Score, can help.
 Students are supported with frequent and consistent feedback, teachers spend less time grading and more time teaching.

-Score and Revision Assistant

-Score is a powerful tool that can help students significantly improve their writing by giving them frequent, consistent feedback.
+Score and Revision Assistant Score is a powerful tool that can help students significantly improve their writing by giving them frequent, consistent feedback.
 Teachers can spend less time grading, and more time providing individualized writing instruction.
 Score uses the Revision Assistant machine scoring engine from Turnitin.
 It's been "trained" against the OER Project writing rubric.
 So, rather than waiting days or weeks for results, students get immediate feedback that helps them understand and implement the expectations of the rubric as they write.
 Teachers say Score increases the effectiveness of writing workshops and conferences without replacing their role in the feedback process.
 With objective, consistent feedback at their fingertips, teachers can review results and strategize how to improve with students in real time.

 This guide will walk you through the process of setting up and using Score in your classroom.

-OER Project Courses and Score

-Score can be used in a variety of ways to fit your needs.
+OER Project Courses and Score Score can be used in a variety of ways to fit your needs.
 Of course, you are welcome to use any of the prompts that you'd like with your students.
 However, if you are a BHP teacher, you'll most likely use Score as part of the culminating assessment for each unit-Investigations.
-In WHP, there are currently three DBQs available with Score.
+In WHP Origins, there are four eras with DBQs available in Score, while in both WHP 1200 and WHP 1750, there are five units with DBQs in Score (see table below).
 These may be used at the end of a unit or era or anytime you want your students to practice writing DBQs.
 For those using the Project Score, you can use any of the Investigation or DBQ prompts.

-Score Reports

-Score reports give teachers detailed insights to help focus writing instruction.
+Score Reports Score reports give teachers detailed insights to help focus writing instruction.
 Students are scored on a scale of 0-4 according to their performance against the writing rubric in four key areas: Claim and Focus, Analysis and Evidence, Organization, and Language and Style.
 Class level reports identify trends common to the whole class, while student reports highlight proficiencies and areas of improvement for each individual student.

-Score report views: class level reports (left), assignment scores by student (center), and individual student report .
+Score report views: class level reports (left), assignment scores by student (center), and individual student report.